ttvd/erlang-wflz-nif/README.md

 # License.

 1. wfLZ code is distributed under the WTFPL "DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE".
+Please see http://sam.zoy.org/wtfpl/ .
 2. Rest of the code, including Erlang code and nif bindings are distributed under BSD license.

 # Building.